serokell/blog-posts/Haskell Parser Combinators/article.md

 Left [Unexpected 'w',Unexpected 'h']
 ```

 Hopefully, this should give you an intuition of how parser combinators work.
-Popular parser combinator libraries are more complex than this, as they tend to keep track of extra state for better error messages, optimization, information about line and column, etc, but the overall operations between them it similar.
+Popular parser combinator libraries are more complex than this, as they tend to keep track of extra state for better error messages, optimization, information about line and column, etc., but the overall operations between them it similar.

 The complete code for the parser with exercises solutions can be found [here](https://gist.github.com/heitor-lassarote/3e7314956e86b8227f6f6040e69aca9d).